farshadbaharvand/EVM_Bootcamp/Notes/Lesson15.md

   },
 });
 ```

-## Application-Level Providers
+# Application-Level Providers in wagmi

-Once the config object is created, it must be made available to the entire application.
-This is achieved by wrapping the root component with two providers: WagmiProvider and QueryClientProvider.
+Once the `config` object is created, it must be made available to the entire application.
+This is achieved by wrapping the root component with two providers: `WagmiProvider` and `QueryClientProvider`.

-- WagmiProvider: Takes the config object as a prop and passes it down the component tree via React Context, making it accessible to all wagmi hooks.
+## Providers Overview

+### 1. `WagmiProvider`

+- Accepts the `config` object as a prop.
+- Uses React Context to make the configuration accessible to all wagmi hooks (`useAccount`, `useConnect`, `useContractRead`, etc.).
+- Required to initialize wagmi in the application.

+### 2. `QueryClientProvider`

+- Comes from **TanStack Query** (`@tanstack/react-query`).
-- QueryClientProvider: Provides the context for TanStack Query, enabling the powerful caching and state management features that wagmi is built upon.
+- Provides the React Context needed for wagmi’s caching and state management.
+- Required for features like auto-refetch, caching, and stale query tracking.

+---

 ```javascript